cssconf/2018.cssconf.eu/contents/copy/cfs/we-can-help.md

 * We’d be happy to rehearse via video chat with you.
 * We can hook you up with local groups so you can practice in front of a friendly crowd.

 Again, whatever else you might need, we’re here to help.
-Get in touch: [contact@cssconf.eu](mailto:contact@cssconf.eu) (please don’t use this email to submit a proposal).
+Get in touch: [contact@cssconf.eu](mailto:contact@cssconf.eu) (please do not use this email to submit a proposal).

 If you need more encouragement, see our blog post on [How to write a great talk proposal for a tech conference](http://blog.cssconf.eu/2014/06/12/how-to-write-a-great-talk-proposal-for-a-tech/).